Approval Date: 2016-10-05

 c.
 Payment for Salary, Wages, or Honoraria

 Under no circumstances may any payments from these accounts take the form of salary, wages, or any form of honoraria unless prior arrangements have been made with the Dean or applicable Associate Vice-President at Grenfell Campus or the Marine Institute who has ascertained that these payments are for research assistants or secretarial help, student support, etc., and are in support of research.
-Under no circumstances will any funds be paid as salary, wages or honoraria from the faculty research and education trust to anyone who has previously waived entitlement to funds in these accounts.

 It is expressly understood that any equipment, etc., purchased with these funds is at all times the property of Memorial University of Newfoundland.